On January 17, 2014, California Gov. Jerry Brown declared a drought. What exactly does that mean?

 The State Water Resources Control Board is allowing for fines of up to $500 per day for failure to implement conservation requirements.
 These fines are enforced by the local governing agency.

 EMWD has always had a fine structure in place for our Water Use Efficiency Requirements.
-Currently, we issue two warnings and a third violation results in a fine.
+Currently, EMWD will issue one warning and a subsequent violation results in a fine.
 Customers who are identified as wasting water through runoff can be assessed fines starting at $25 for residential customers and $100 for commercial properties.

 An EMWD staff member must witness and catalog the event before a fine is issued.
 However, customers may report waste and warning letters can be issued without EMWD staff witnessing the event.
 EMWD will be diligent with following-up on reported water waste.